Madison and Milwaukee, Wisconsin

 Mr. Gion has presented on prosthetics topics to anaplastologists, surgeons, nurses, prosthodontists and parents of children with microtia.
 He is published in peer reviewed journals and has contributed chapters in prosthetics and surgical texts.
 He has received appointments as adjunct faculty in the Graduate School of Biomedical Sciences and volunteer clinical instructor in the Division of Oral and Maxillofacial Surgery at The University of Texas Southwestern Medical Center in Dallas.

-In 2005 Mr. Gion opened The Medical Art Prosthetics Clinic in his hometown of Madison, Wisconsin from which he has established a satellite anaplastology service for Chicago and a Vistafix Craniofacial Prosthetic Service for Loyola University Medical Center near Chicago.
-Mr. Gion holds additional certification and licensure in prosthetics and currently serves as a director of WSOPP, a Wisconsin prosthetic society.
+In 2005 Mr. Gion opened The Medical Art Prosthetics Clinic in his hometown to serve Madison and Milwaukee.
+He has also established a satellite anaplastology service for Chicago and a Vistafix Craniofacial Prosthetic Service for Loyola University Medical Center near Chicago.
+Mr. Gion holds additional certification and licensure in extremity prosthetics for advanced hand restoration options, and he currently serves as a director of WSOPP, a Wisconsin prosthetic society.
 Greg and his wife Terry Gion, DNP, a clinical nurse specialist at The University of Wisconsin have two children, Alexander and Anna.

 Gregory Gion, MMS, CCA, BOCP

 Recent facial and somatic prosthetic outcomes of Gregory Gion, MMS, CCA, BOCP include orbital (eye prosthesis), nasal prosthesis, and auricular (ear) prostheses as well as prosthetic fingers and toes, partial and total hand prostheses and other custom silicone restorations.
-The unique Dane County anaplastology BOC Accredited facility is a facial prosthetics destination for the entire Midwest.
+The unique Wisconsin anaplastology BOC Accredited facility has become a unique destination for those demanding the absolute best facial and hand prosthetics.

-In no other healthcare field do the benefits of specialization become more graphically apparent than in the field of facial prosthetic restoration.
-In 2005 Gregory G. Gion, MMS, CCA, BOCP founder and owner of Medical Art Prosthetics, LLC opened The Medical Art Prosthetics Clinic for the Midwest in Madison, Wisconsin.
+In no other healthcare field do the benefits of specialization become more graphically apparent than in the field of facial and hand prosthetics.
+In 2005 Gregory G. Gion, MMS, CCA, BOCP founder and owner of Medical Art Prosthetics, LLC opened The Medical Art Prosthetics Clinic in his hometown to serve Madison, Milwaukee, Chicago and the Midwest.
 Mr. Gion receives patients in his Madison Clinic as well as in California, Illinois and New York offices.
-The Madison Wisconsin Medical Art Prosthetics office is a BOC Accredited facility.
+The Madison Wisconsin Medical Art Prosthetics office was the first BOC Nationally Accredited facility of its kind.